Kiltullagh Church: Location

-Kiltullagh Church is located on Kiltullagh Hill, which is to the South West of Ballinlough in County Roscommon.
+Kiltullagh Church is located on Kiltullagh Hill, which is to the southwest of Ballinlough in County Roscommon.

 History

-Kiltullagh Church has an extensive history dating back to the fifth century AD.
-Archeological digs have established Christian activity back to that date.
+The history of Kiltullagh Church dates back to the fifth century.
+Archaeological digs have established Christian activity back to that date.
 Before that period, researchers have found evidence of pagan burials on the same site.
 Excavations by the University of Belfast have dated the remains of the current structure to 1441.
 The now-ruined building is believed to have been destroyed in the mid seventeenth century by forces under the command of Henry Ireton, the son of Oliver Cromwell, who was responsible for the majority of the destruction of the religious sites in Ireland at the time.

-Before the building of the present structure of the Church, a monastery was situated on top of the hill.
+Before the building of the present structure of the church, a monastery was situated on top of the hill.
 Though little is known about the older Franciscan Monastery, its foundations can be observed on the east side of the remaining structure, though much overgrown.